 In addition to Duke resources such as the Program for Entrepreneurs and Start-Up Challenge, CASE awards the annual CASE Launch Pad prize – $10,000 plus coaching – to help Duke MBA social entrepreneurs vault their ideas forward.

-Specifically, the CASE Launch Pad comes with a $10,000 grant, plus one-on-one coaching from CASE Senior Fellow and author Dan Heath (Made to Stick, Switch, Decisive links).
+Specifically, the CASE Launch Pad comes with a $10,000 grant, plus one-on-one coaching from CASE Senior Fellow and author Dan Heath (Made to Stick, Switch, Decisive).
 The CASE Launch Pad is only available to current Fuqua students and even students with only an “idea on a napkin” can apply.

 Learn more here.